News & events

 News from the Pharmaceutical Companies

 Press Release about Firazyr

-The next HAE UK Patient Day is to be held on 7th November at Maple House in Birmingham.
-Register for the event here.
+The next HAE UK Patient Day is to be held on 19th November at the Mercure Holland House Hotel and Spa, Bristol.
+You can register for the event here.

 HAE Day is on 16th May each year.
 Visit the HAE Awareness Day website to find out more and to see how you can help spread awareness of HAE.